 Receiving the Audit Notice

 Getting a notice of an audit from the tax authorities is the initial stage.
 The notice will include the audit period as well as the data and documentation needed for the audit.
-Businesses should act quickly and completely assist the authorities.
+Businesses should act promptly and thoroughly cooperate with the authorities.

 Providing Information to the Tax Authorities